swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

     kubectl delete -f kubernetes/runner.yaml
     ```

-    The runner will also automatically be removed from the repository.
+    The runner will also automatically be unregistered from the repository.

 ### Self-hosted GPU runner

 We also create a similar configuration file for the GPU runner, which is used
 exclusively during the `train-report-publish-and-deploy` step of the workflow to
 create a self-hosted GPU runner specifically for executing this step.
-This
-approach optimizes resource usage by ensuring that GPU resources are only
-utilized when necessary.

-It also uses the same custom Docker image as the base runner.
-It is identified
+The runner will use the same custom Docker image that we pushed to the GitHub
-by a `gpu-runner` label.
+Container Registry.
+This image is identified by the label `GITHUB_RUNNER_LABEL`
+which is set to the value `gpu-runner`.

 Create a new file called `runner-gpu.yaml` in the `kubernetes` directory with
 the following content.
 Replace `<my_username>` and `<my_repository_name>` with